Voluntary COVID-19 testing available

 Wichita State University is making voluntary COVID-19 testing available for all currently enrolled WSU students.

 Frequently Asked Questions

-Voluntary surveillance testing is part of the university’s multi-pronged strategy to monitor and mitigate the spread of COVID-19 on campus.
-This is the next step in that tiered strategy.
-Because COVID-19 infection is often asymptomatic, early identification of individuals with the virus requires regular surveillance and testing to monitor – and respond to – any potential spread among the on-campus WSU community.
+Voluntary testing is part of the university’s multi-pronged strategy to monitor and mitigate the spread of COVID-19 on campus.
+Because COVID-19 infection is often asymptomatic, early identification of individuals with the virus requires testing to monitor – and respond to – any potential spread among the on-campus WSU community.
 This voluntary testing program allows the university to monitor and address real-time trends and burden of the disease to make timely decisions for intervention and response.

 No. Students who are already subject to mandatory testing, or who are currently experiencing symptoms, are currently in isolation/quarantine, or who have disclosed quarantined status are not be eligible to participate in the voluntary surveillance testing program.

-No. All testing for the voluntary surveillance program is being provided free of charge.
+No. All testing for the voluntary program is being provided free of charge.

 Yes, results will be posted on the University’s COVID-19 Dashboard.